colibri-software/locomotive_plugins/README.md

 ### Rack App

 Plugins can supply a Rack Application to be used for request handling.
-Do so by overriding the `rack_app` instance method in the plugin class.
+Do so by overriding the `rack_app` class method in the plugin class.
 The Rack app will be given some helper methods which can be called while it is handling a
 request: